kashmir96/osoappliance/content/posts/air-conditioning-electrical-requirements.md

 ---

 title: Air Conditioning Electrical Requirements
 description: "Air conditioning is a vital element of modern living, allowing us to stay cool and comfortable in the hot summer months.
-As such, ...take a moment to check it out "
+As such, ...read now to learn more"
 keywords: air
-publishDate: 45087
+publishDate: 6/10/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/376.webp
+ image: /img/heatpump/94.webp
- alt: 'mildly useful heat pump thing'
+ alt: 'a highly polished heat pump used completely'

 ---